• Skip to main content

 Storage & Freezer Instructions

 This recipe was written specifically for freezing marinara sauce!
 If you have the freezer space, I really prefer freezing to canning.
 It just feels like less of an ordeal!
-Less rules to follow, less equipment, and you can use whatever amount of tomatoes you have without following a strict recipe.
-This freezer tomato sauce will keep in the fridge for up to 1 week or in the freezer to up to 6 months.

 How to Freeze Marinara Sauce

 • Allow the Pot of Sauce to Cool Slightly on the stovetop before adding to containers.
+This will ensure your hot sauce doesn't crack cold jars, or melt plastic containers.

 • Fill Glass Jars Only ¾'s Full - This allows the sauce room to expand as it freezes so your jars don't crack.

 • Cool Jars or Containers in the Fridge First - Glass doesn't like sudden temperature change, so let your pot of sauce cool slightly on the stovetop before filling your jars, and then let the jars cool completely in the refrigerator overnight before moving them to the freezer.
+This allows for gradual temperature changes!

 Filling jars of freezer marinara from garden tomatoes.

-Tips
+Chef Tips

-• The Tomatoes do Not need to be peeled or deseeded - There are no specific canning rules to follow here!
+• Tomatoes do Not need to be peeled or deseeded - There are no specific canning rules to follow here!
 Tomato seeds and skins are perfectly edible, and this is meant to be an easy recipe!
 Let your food processor do the work and just give your tomatoes a few pulses.

-• The Amounts are Flexible! - The amounts in this recipe do not need to be exact!
+• Amounts are Flexible! - The amounts in this recipe do not need to be exact!
 This is a gardener's recipe, designed to use up what you have.
 Large tomatoes, small tomatoes and everything in between, if you've got tomatoes ripening on the vine faster than you can use them, throw them into the pot!
 If you are making a really huge pot of sauce, you can increase the amounts of the other ingredients a bit.

 A row of finished jars of freezer marinara sauce.